About the theme

 Lady Meherbai D Tata Education Trust scholarship

 This is a merit-based, overseas masters scholarship programme for women graduates engaged in social work, social science, public health, and welfare of women and children.
 Established in 1933, the scholarship has been following a rigorous selection procedure, with the trustees taking keen interest in the selection process.
 Each year, up to 10 women benefit from this scholarship.
-The programme stands closed for the year 2019-2020.
+The Trust invites applications for the academic year 2020-2021.
+Click here to read more.

 Lady Tata Memorial Trust